learn-co-students/SENG-LIVE-080822-phase-1/03_DOM_Events/README.md

 ## Forms
-Forms have a variety of inputs that users can interact with.
+Forms have a variety of <code>inputs</code> that users can interact with.
 The <code>submit</code> event can be used to retrieve the values of those inputs.

 When a form submits, it will, by default, try to send a request and refresh the page.
 To prevent that, we need to call <code>e.preventDefault()</code>.
 Afterward, the <code>event</code> object can be used to pull the form values through the target attribute.